-The data are gathered twice annually, in the fall and spring.
-For this indicator, fall data (the national standard) will be used.
+The data are gathered twice annually, in the Fall and Spring.
+For this indicator, Fall data (the national standard) will be used.

-The indicator will be calculated by matching the records of incoming full-time first-time freshmen enrolled in a fall semester to the records of the two successive fall semesters.
-This is the national standard for the calculation of an institutional graduation rate.
+The indicator will be calculated by matching the records of incoming full-time first-time freshmen enrolled in a Fall semester to the records of the two successive Fall semesters.